Sunday, December 22, 2024

-December 22nd - Being aware an engaging in the present
+December 22nd - Being aware and engaged in the now

 The story...

-I wonder how much of our thinking life is actually spent thinking about the past (maybe 20%), engaging in the present reality (maybe 50%), or thinking about future realities (maybe 30%)?
-Given enough time, I expect that we all would agree that it's best to live in the present where life actually occurs.
-If we did so, I expect that our memories would be richer, and our future moments better lived.
+I wonder how much of our "thinking life" is actually spent in the past (maybe 20%), engaging in the present reality (maybe 50%), or about future possibilities (maybe 30%)?
+Given enough time, I expect that we'd agree that it's best to live in the present where life actually occurs.
+If we do so, I expect our memories would be richer, and our future better lived.

 A group of friends, and a book, introduced me to the benefits of living more fully in the present where life actually occurs.
 They introduced me to the acronym S.T.E.A.M.: Senses, Thoughts, Emotions, Actions, and Mindfulness.
 I practiced mindfulness by going through each of the letters when I found myself excessively reliving the past or worrying about future possibilities - I often did this on hiking trails.
 First, I checked my five senses.
 Second, I examined my current thoughts.
 Third, I identified my emotions.
 Fourth, I was honest with what I was doing.
 Lastly, I enjoyed the peacefulness of rightly living in the present - being mindful.